|

 John Martin Fischer says that some philosophers want to relate these two very strongly:

 Some philosophers do not distinguish between freedom and moral responsibility.
 Put a bit more carefully, they tend to begin with the notion of moral responsibility, and "work back" to a notion of freedom; this notion of freedom is not given independent content (separate from the analysis of moral responsibility).
-For such philosophers, "freedom" refers to whatever conditions are involved in choosing or acting in such a way as to be morally responsible.The question of the existence of "free will" is an empirical and factual question about the nature of the mind.
+For such philosophers, "freedom" refers to whatever conditions are involved in choosing or acting in such a way as to be morally responsible.The question of the existence of "free will" is an empirical and factual question about the nature of the mind and the physical world.
 It does not depend in any way on the existence of "moral responsibility," which is a question for ethics.
 Here is an example of the kind of problems caused by conflating free will with moral responsibility.
-Manuel Vargas follows John Fischer in connecting free will to moral responsibility, then he wonders how and when children can suddenly acquire free will at a certain age.
+Manuel Vargas follows Fischer in connecting free will to moral responsibility, then he wonders how and when children can suddenly acquire free will at a certain age.
 Vargas says: It is not clear that there is any single thing that people have had in mind by the term "free will."
 Perhaps the dominant characterization in the history of philosophy is that it is something like the freedom condition on moral responsibility.
 Roughly, the idea is that to be morally responsible for something, you had to have some amount of freedom, at some suitable time prior to the action or outcome for which you are responsible.
 That sense of freedom — whatever it amounts to — is what we mean to get at by the phrase "free will."
 However, there may be things for which free will might be important or other senses of free will that are independent of concerns about moral responsibility.
 For example, philosophers have worried whether free will is required for some human achievements to have a special worth or value, or for there to be values and valuing in any robust sense.
 Although I think much of what I will say can be applied to other aspects of thinking about it, I will primarily concerned with free will in its connection to moral responsibility, the sense in which people are appropriately praised or blamed.
 (Four Views on Free Will, p.128-9)Vargas then puzzles about children becoming free agents.
 Consider the question of how we go from being unfree agents to free agents.
 This is a puzzle faced by all accounts of responsibility, but there is something pressing about it in the case of libertarianism.
 As children we either had the indeterministic structures favored by your favorite version of libertarianism or we lacked them.
 If we lacked them as children, we might wonder how we came to get those structures.
 We might also wonder what the evidence is for thinking that we do develop said structures.
 Suppose the libertarian offers us an answer to these questions, and the other empirical challenges I raised in the prior section.
 We would still face another puzzle.
 What, exactly, does the indeterminism add?
 What follows in this section is not so much a metaphysical concern as it is a normative concern.
-It is a concern about what work the indeterminism does in libertarianism, apart from providing a way to preserve our default self-image as deliberators with genuine, metaphysically robust alternative possibilities. (p.148)Children have free will from birth.
+It is a concern about what work the indeterminism does in libertarianism, apart from providing a way to preserve our default self-image as deliberators with genuine, metaphysically robust alternative possibilities. (p.148)Children, like larger animals, have free will from birth.
 It is part of their biological makeup.
 It is the moral responsibility that they "come to get" at some age.
 We must separate "free will" from "moral responsibility."

 Liberal and humanitarian thinkers who see that retributive punishment is sometimes cruel and unproductive should not try to argue that punishment is not "deserved" because free will does not exist.